 I have grouped these two Adventure Bikes together because they are built around the same chassis, but they are very different bikes.

 After years of success with the Cagiva Elefant they needed to replace it.
 The masterful pen of Massimo Tamburini gave us the Cagiva Gran Canyon.
 Powered by the same 900 Ducati engine as the Elefant it became a favourite ‘Riders’ bike.

 More like a high powered super-moto style riding position and sharper more road biased handling won it many fans.

 Then the arguments began.
 The Castiglioni brothers parted ways with Ducati and Ducati then refused to supply them engines.

-After considering a 3 cylinder engine they struck a deal with Suzuki to use the fabled liquid cooled engine from the TL1000.
-So the Navigator was born.
-It has become a bit of a rarity today.
-Although in production from 2000 to 2005 it was only produced in small numbers.
-It was the most powerful adventure motorcycle of its era .
+After considering a 3 cylinder engine they struck a deal with Suzuki to use the fabled engine from the TL1000.
+So the navigator was born.
+It was built from 2000 to 2005 but only ever in small numbers.
+The increase in power of the TL1000 engine turned it into the most powerful adventure motorcycle of its era.